HarithGovinna/My_Fadecandy_2022/README.md

-# README File for python LED FADECANDY Assessment.
+# README File for python LED FADECANDY Assessment

 # My_Fadecandy_2022

+My project consists of a tiny interesting playing item that people of all ages can enjoy when they have free time or when they are bored.
+There are nine main types of animations in the graphical user interface.

 # Simulator